 How does the TGA approve medical devices?

 A sponsor of a medical device must apply to the TGA to include their device on the Australian Register of Therapeutic Goods (ARTG).
 A sponsor is a person or company who is legally responsible for supplying a medicine or medical device.
-We then apply a risk-based approach to assessing and approving a device for use in Australia.
-We review the evidence at hand to determine whether the benefits of the device outweigh any possible risks.
+The TGA then applies a risk-based approach to assessing and approving a device for use in Australia.
+The TGA reviews the evidence at hand and request expert advice to determine whether the benefits of the device outweigh any possible risks.

 Medical devices must be included in the ARTG before they can be lawfully sold in Australia.